 Nepalese monsoon

 The monsoon is a period of heavy rainfall occurring each year during the months of June-July and August.
 This time is noit the best moment to travel in Nepal because the temperature for the trek is often rainy.
 But on the other hand, there is almost no foreigners and you may find very good deal.
 In addition, the heavy rain of the monsoon rains make it difficult to walk in the mountains.
 The roads become muddy and very slippery rocks.
-For against, the monsoon is ideal if you want to avoid the high season and if you want Nepal
+For against, the monsoon is ideal if you want to avoid the high season and if you want Nepal to yourself.

 Tips for travelers during the monsoon: